alevy/tock-chalmers/doc/courses/chalmers/README.md

 ---
-location: Shanghai, China
+location: Gothenburg, Sweden
-date: October 28th
+date: September 20th
 ---

-# Tock OS Training @ SOSP 2017
+# Tock OS Tutorial @ Octopi Kickoff

 This course introduces you to Tock, a secure embedded operating system for sensor networks and the Internet of Things.
 Tock is the first operating system to